 By avoiding temptation of drinking in different social settings, there would be no change of the way you think about drinking.
 It would be easier to think about alcohol in a different way, so that you don’t need to feel uncomfortable when you go to restaurants with alcohols.
 As Allen Carr’s Easyway suggests, if alcohol addicts can gain pleasure from what they do instead of fearing the downside of their addictive behaviours, then it would be more achievable to stop drinking in a long run.
 It seems to be a better alternative to find out of the hook of alcoholic addictions instead of blaming the act of drinking heavily.

 Feeling free while thinking of quitting alcohol

-The use of willpower to stop drinking is based on the concept of giving up the existing practice of drinking alcohols.
+The use of willpower to stop smoking is based on the concept of giving up the existing practice of drinking alcohols.
 But the common case in point is that people fear of the withdrawal symptoms before they even started to quit drinking.
 The warning of potential mental issues makes the people who want to quit drinking less free, thereby increasing the chance of failing to stop drinking in the end.
 The possible anecdote here is that feeling complete and free of not giving up anything would be a great way to make sure that the plan for quitting alcohol is sustainable and effective.